Find out more about Coventry services and how to raise a concern about a service

 Ambulance services and patient transport

-West Midlands Ambulance Service (WMAS) - provides emergency 999, urgent care and patient transport services for the people within Coventry, Shropshire, Herefordshire, Worcestershire, Warwickshire, Staffordshire and Birmingham, Solihull and the Black Country.
+West Midlands Ambulance Service (WMAS) - provides emergency 999 and patient transport services for the people within Coventry, Shropshire, Herefordshire, Worcestershire, Warwickshire, Staffordshire and Birmingham, Solihull and the Black Country.